 During the Chinese New Year, a very unique sound can be heard.
 The traditional lion and dragon dance drums and cymbals never fail to impress, but the sound of bagpipes alongside the lion and dragon dance makes Chinatown London special.

 Through the years, Chinatown London has managed to keep its identity despite the alluring hustle and bustle of a busy modern city like London.
-You may want to include it in your itinerary the next time you visit the United Kingdon after this pandemic.
+You may want to include it in your itinerary the next time you visit the United Kingdom after this pandemic.